 Important Safety Information & Indication

-Divigel® (estradiol gel) 0.1% is indicated for the treatment of moderate to severe hot flashes due to menopause.
+Divigel® (estradiol gel) 0.1% is indicated for the treatment of moderate to severe vasomotor symptoms (hot flashes and night sweats) due to menopause.

 What is the most important information I should know about Divigel® (an estrogen hormone)?